IUCN Category:

 Communication:

-Communication among African wild dogs is sophisticated and includes vocalizations such as squeaks, whines, and hoots.
+Communication among African Wild Dogs is sophisticated and includes vocalizations such as squeaks, whines, and hoots.
 They also use body language and facial expressions to maintain pack cohesion and coordinate during hunts.
 Their large ears enhance their ability to communicate across distances.

 Hunting:

-African wild dogs are renowned for their exceptional hunting abilities, which rely on stamina, speed, and cooperation.
+African Wild Dogs are renowned for their exceptional hunting abilities, which rely on stamina, speed, and cooperation.
 They hunt in packs, typically targeting medium-sized ungulates such as impala, gazelles, and wildebeest.
 Unlike solitary predators, they work as a team, chasing prey over long distances to exhaust it.

 Their hunts begin with a silent, strategic approach, and once the prey is targeted, the pack pursues it relentlessly, reaching speeds of up to 60 km/h (37 mph).
 They use their endurance to tire the animal before closing in for the kill.
 The pack members then take turns attacking, often pulling down their prey by the legs to immobilize it.

-African wild dogs have one of the highest hunting success rates of any large carnivore, with about 60-90% of their hunts ending in a kill, compared to around 30% for lions.
+African Wild Dogs have one of the highest hunting success rates of any large carnivore, with about 60-90% of their hunts ending in a kill, compared to around 30% for lions.
 Once the prey is captured, the food is quickly shared among the pack, with priority given to nursing mothers, pups, and sick or injured members, showing a high level of cooperation.

 Latest research shows decisions by the pack, like “hunting-or-not?”, involve the dogs voting by way of sneezes!
 The sneezes act as a type of committee meeting, and when the sneezes reach a threshold the pack changes activity.